inviqa/magento-base-theme/README.md

 In your browser of choice, your VM will be available at http://mast.dev

+## Making changes

+Currently there is no good way of pushing updates to this repo while using the hobo seed as your local environment.
+It is recommended that you test on your seed VM, then manually copy files over to your `mast-repo` directory where you can commit and push changes.

+## Other information

-### Grunt
+### Grunt and Bower

-After you first boot your VM, in `/public/skin/frontend/session/default` run `npm install`.
+After you first boot your VM:

+    cd /public/skin/frontend/session/default
+    npm install
+    bower install

 After this, you can run:

 * `grunt watch` : the usual watch task.
 * `grunt build` : includes tasks to prepare for production including uglify and imagemin.

-## Making changes

-Currently there is no good way of pushing updates to this repo while using the hobo seed as your local environment.
-It is recommended that you test on your seed VM, then manually copy files over to your `mast-repo` directory where you can commit and push changes.
+### Theme fallback

+For 1.13 the `session/default` theme will fall back to `base/default`.
+To change this, we have used the *Aoe_DesignFallback* module.
+Read more about it on [Fabrizio Branca's blog](http://fbrnc.net/blog/2012/03/custom-design-fallbacks-in-magento).

+In 1.14 this is already set up for you using [this method](http://alanstorm.com/magento_parent_child_themes) and can be modified in the following file:

+    app/design/frontend/session/default/etc/theme.xml

+### Database / setup scripts

+A default database or setup scripts with common settings will be added to this repo in the future.